Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/compliance/use-your-free-azure-ad-subscription-in-office-365.md

 - MET150
 ms.assetid: d104fb44-1c42-4541-89a6-1f67be22e4ad
-description: Découvrir comment accéder à Azure Active Directory, qui est inclus dans l’abonnement payant de votre organisation. ms.openlocfilehash: be8edecd348d0019916f4f1b974a2bd0f8cabbc9 ms.sourcegitcommit: 2614f8b81b332f8dab461f4f64f3adaa6703e0d6 ms.translationtype: HT ms.contentlocale: fr-FR ms.lasthandoff: 04/21/2020 ms.locfileid: "43626370"
+description: Découvrir comment accéder à Azure Active Directory, qui est inclus dans l’abonnement payant de votre organisation. ms.custom: seo-marvel-apr2020 ms.openlocfilehash: 43c9c03af74d4edc1fb6c762c9ca89594a907920 ms.sourcegitcommit: 973f5449784cb70ce5545bc3cf57bf1ce5209218 ms.translationtype: HT ms.contentlocale: fr-FR ms.lasthandoff: 06/19/2020
+ms.locfileid: "44819284"
 ---
 # <a name="use-your-free-azure-active-directory-subscription"></a>Utiliser votre abonnement Azure Active Directory gratuit

-Si votre organisation a un abonnement payant à Microsoft 365, Microsoft Dynamics CRM Online, Enterprise Mobility Suite ou d’autres services Microsoft, vous disposez d’un abonnement gratuit à Microsoft Azure Active Directory.
-Vous et les autres administrateurs pouvez utiliser Azure AD pour créer et gérer les comptes d’utilisateur et de groupe.
-Pour utiliser Azure AD, ouvrez le Portail Azure et connectez-vous à votre compte.
+If your organization has a paid subscription to Microsoft 365, Microsoft Dynamics CRM Online, Enterprise Mobility Suite, or other Microsoft services, you have a free subscription to Microsoft Azure Active Directory.
+You and other admins can use Azure AD to create and manage user and group accounts.
+To use Azure AD, just go to the Azure portal and sign in to your account.

-## <a name="before-you-begin"></a>Avant de commencer
+## <a name="open-a-private-browsing-session"></a>Ouvrir une session de navigation privée

-Pour accéder au Portail Microsoft Azure, utilisez une session de navigation privée (dans l'étape 1 ci-dessous), car cela permet d’éviter de transmettre à Azure les informations d’identification à l’aide desquelles vous êtes actuellement connecté.
-Pour ouvrir une session de navigation privée :
+Use a private browsing session (not a regular session) to access the Azure portal (in step 1 below) because this prevents the credentials that you're currently logged on with from being passed to Azure.
+To open an private browsing session:

 - Dans Microsoft Edge (version héritée), Internet Explorer ou Mozilla FireFox, appuyez sur `CTRL+SHIFT+P`.